noiseprotocol/noise_spec/noise.md

      N_ = no static key for initiator
-     K_ = static key for initiator known to responder X_ = static key for initiator transmitted to responder
+     K_ = static key for initiator known to responder X_ = static key for initiator transmitted to responder I_ = static key for inititiator immediately transmitted to responder

      _N = no static key for responder
-     _K = static key for responder known to initiator _X = static key for responder transmitted to initiator
+     _K = static key for responder known to initiator _E = static key plus a semi-ephemeral key for responder known to initiator _X = static key for responder transmitted to initiator